 Improve Texture

-By clearing up scars and breakouts, rosacea treatment improves the texture and tone of the skin.
+By clearing up scars and breakouts, laser treatments improve the texture and tone of the skin.

-Like all procedures, rosacea treatment comes with the risk of potential complications.
-We have been performing rosacea treatments for over 20 years and helped develop the IPL Fotofacial technology.
+Like all procedures, rosacea laser treatments come with the risk of potential complications.
+We have performed rosacea laser treatments for over 20 years and helped develop the IPL Fotofacial technology.
 After this many procedures, the risk of a significant complication is extremely low.
-Although we have not seen most of the risks listed below, these rosacea treatment risks have been reported:
+Although we have not seen most of the risks listed below, these rosacea laser therapy risks have been reported:

 Swelling